What are the major options for comprehensive tax reform?

 In a nutshell, broaden the income base while lowering tax rates, tax consumption instead of income, or do a bit of both.

-In calculating tax liability, taxpayers have the right to exclude portions of their income through deductions, credits, exclusions, and the preferential treatment of income from favored sources.
+In calculating tax liability, taxpayers have the right to exclude portions of their income through deductions, credits, exclusions, and the preferential treatment of income from certain sources.
 This, of course, lowers the revenues that could be collected if all income were taxed at the given rate.
-There are more than 150 such “expenditures” in the tax code; the 10 largest account for approximately two-thirds of the budget impact and currently cost the government about $900 billion per year.
+More than 150 such “expenditures” appear in the tax code; the 10 largest currently cost the government about $900 billion per year and account for approximately two-thirds of the budget impact.

 Switching to a Consumption Tax

-Flat Tax: A flat tax is really a value-added tax divided into two parts.
+A flat tax is really a value-added tax divided into two parts.
 It was first proposed in 1983 by economists Robert Hall and Alvin Rabushka of Stanford University’s Hoover Institution.
 Their proposal called for a 19 percent tax at the business level on all value added other than wages.
 Households, for their part, would pay a 19 percent flat tax on all wages and pension benefits above a specified exemption level.
 The family exemption increases the progressivity of the tax.
-But the tax structure is regressive relative to the current system as it lowers taxes for households at the high end of income distribution.
+But the tax structure is regressive relative to the current system, as it lowers taxes for higher-income households.

 Gale, William G. 1999.
 “Flat Tax.”
-In Encyclopedia of Taxation and Tax Policy, edited by Joseph J. Cordes, Robert D. Ebel, and Jane G. Gravelle.
+In Encyclopedia of Taxation and Tax Policy, edited by Joseph J. Cordes, Robert D. Ebel, and Jane G. Gravelle, 155–58.
 Washington, DC: Urban Institute Press.

-Gale, William, and Benjamin Harris.
+Gale, William G., and Benjamin H. Harris.
 2011. ”A VAT for the United States: Part of the Solution.”
-In The VAT Reader: What a Federal Consumption Tax Would Mean for America, 64–82, Falls Church, VA: Tax Analysts.
+In The VAT Reader: What a Federal Consumption Tax Would Mean for America, 64–82.
+Falls Church, VA: Tax Analysts.